Amrit Lugun: Lalita Oraon abuse case

 While Lugun served as the First Secretary at the Indian Embassy in Paris in 1999, his family's live-in servant, Lalita Oraon, escaped from the household.
 She was put in the custody of the Committee Against Modern Slavery, an anti-slavery NGO, after being found on Paris streets by police.
 Oraon alleged she was beaten, threatened, and sexually abused by her employer.
-Oroan was examined by medical staff at Hôpital Cochin in Paris.
-According to a doctor speaking to Le Monde, Oraon had suffered "knife wounds, three to 6cm deep, all around the vagina" and described the injuries as "consistent with an act of torture or deliberate mutilation".

-The Indian Ambassador in Paris at the time Kanwal Sibal strongly supported Lugun and in a statement, the Indian Embassy accused the anti-slavery group of "indecent lies" against Lugun and claimed Oraon had suffered cuts to her genitals while jumping off the wall to escape from the convent.
+The Indian Ambassador in Paris at the time Kanwal Sibal strongly supported Lugun and in a statement, the Indian Embassy accused the anti-slavery group of "indecent lies" against Lugun and claimed that some of the injuries were self-inflicted or due to escape.
+However, the allegations did not lead to any formal charges or court proceedings.
+Lalita Oraon did not pursue the matter legally, and there is no public record of any judicial conclusion.
+As a result, the case did not progress further beyond the initial media coverage and diplomatic controversy.